Aircoookie/WLED/usermods/DHT/readme.md

 ## Change Log

-2020-02-04
+2022-10-15
+* Add possibility to publish sensor readings to an MQTT broker
+* fix compilation error for sample [env:d1_mini_usermod_dht_C] task 2020-02-04
 * Change default QuinLed pin to Q2
 * Instead of trying to keep updates at constant cadence, space readings out by measurement interval; hope this helps to avoid occasional bursts of readings with errors
 * Add some more (optional) stats
 2020-02-03
 * Due to poor readouts on ESP32 with previous DHT library, rewrote to use https://github.com/alwynallan/DHT_nonblocking
-* The new library serializes/delays up to 5ms for the sensor readout
+* The new library serializes/delays up to 5ms for the sensor readout 2020-02-02
-2020-02-02
 * Created